MarioR95/SoftwareReuse/README.md

 4. Click on 'Neo4j Browser' to open the web interface, you are ready to control the database.

-#### Web addresses to launch the software and to control system ####
+#### Web addresses to launch the software and to control system: ####

-Solr admin interaface reachable through localhost:8983 address.
+* Solr admin interaface reachable through localhost:8983 address.

-Fuseki admin interface reachable through localhost:3030 address.
+* Fuseki admin interface reachable through localhost:3030 address.

-SoftwareReuse start page reachable through localhost:8080 address.
+* SoftwareReuse start page reachable through localhost:8080 address.

 ## Deployment